HarryOwen23/DND-Cloud-Dragon-2023/README.md

 A DND related project for Elastacloud + beyond.

 ## About
-This is an open source project created to provide support DND.
+This is an open source project created to provide support with building for both DND and other ideas.
 Things it can be used for:
  - Character creation
  - Campaign Assistance
+ - Document different ideas user's would have in mind
  - World building help

 <span style="color:red"><p> With DND-Cloud-Dragon-2023, I hope to make an accessible tool to help dnd players make character building a nice and spicy experience!</p></span>
 <span style="color:red"><p> The tool will also be used for DM's to help with world builing for their campaigns.</p></span>
-<span style="color:red"><p><p> Massive thanks to all who want to contribute to the repo!</p></span>
+<span style="color:red"><p> Massive thanks to all who want to contribute to the repo!</p></span>